mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 We did manage to write an inference API for our model using the FastAPI library.
 We hosted the trained model in a Google Cloud Storage Bucket, allowing our backend script to load it during initialization.
 The API includes the `\inference\` endpoint that accepts image uploads, processes them to identify starfish, and returns the results as a JSON response containing bounding boxes and confidence scores.

-Additionally we automated the build of the Docker image required for deploying the backend.
-Every commit to the main branch triggers an automatic build of the Dockerfile and automatic pushing to the Artifact Registry.
+Additionally, we automated the building and pushing of the Docker image and also the deployment itself.
+Every commit to the master branch triggers an automatic build of the Dockerfile, automatic pushing to the Artifact Registry, and deployment of a container in Cloud Run.
 This simplified our workflow and minimized potential deployment errors.

 ### Question 24